powsybl/powsybl-core/docs/tools/security-analysis.md

 ## Example
-In the following example, we will see how to run security analysis without contingencies.
+In the following example we will see how to run security analysis to detect only pre-contingency violation, for a given network.

 ```shell
 $> cd <POWSYBL_HOME>/bin
 $> ./itools security-analysis --case-file <POWSYBL_SOURCES>/ucte/ucte-network/src/test/resources/20170322_1844_SN3_FR2.uct

 ```
-The security analisys will detect only pre-contingency violation.
-The results printed on standard output will be:
+The analysis results will be printed to the standard output:

 ```shell
 Loading network '<POWSYBL_SOURCES>/ucte/ucte-network/src/test/resources/20170322_1844_SN3_FR2.uct'